Lemuren/wc/README.md

 # wc
-A word-count application written in Go
+A word-count application written in Go.